marcosOrdieres/agenda/README.md

 # agendaSenchaTouch
-Small Agenda for Mobile Phones made with the next technologies:
+Agenda for Mobile Phones made with the next technologies:

  - MySql.
  - Java.
+ - Web Services
  - Javascript -> ExtJS (Sencha Touch).

 *APK available soon for IOS and Android.*